No, Trello Didn’t “Fail To Build A Billion Dollar Business”

 There might be some value in some of the advice in the article.
 Sure.
 But that advice would be a lot more valuable if presented as a guide to the various directions a company seeking a large valuation could take, rather than as a critical post mortem that doesn’t have a real connection to the internal goals, challenges and ideas that Trello were working with.

-I have no real interest in billion dollar companies.
-I’m interested in companies that serve their customers, build amazing products and make money.
 If they happen to reach a billion, that’s great.
-But getting to a billion is not a goal that keeps me up at night.
+But getting to a billion is not the sole goal that keeps me up at night.

-Unicorns and the obsession with them are a problem.
 I don’t like the concept that a startup isn’t a worthwhile exercise if it doesn’t reach or isn’t aimed at getting to a billion.
-It’s devaluing for the ecosystem as a whole and it leads to pointless posturing and gatekeeping around what makes a company a “real” startup.
+It’s devaluing for the ecosystem as a whole.

 Trello didn’t fail to build a billion dollar company.